Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Data and Analysis

 \section{Data and Analysis}

-Using highly-similar magnets robustly positioned in rigid holders, students can readily verify the power-law behavior of the magnetic field by measuring the magnitude of the field as a function of distance from the center of the magnet configuration and then determining the slope on a log-log plot of the magnetic field versus distance.
-Going a step further, students can use the intercept to determine the dipole magnetic moment $m$ and verify its expected consistency across the magnet configurations.

-Once the location of the sensor was determined and the sensor was centered vertically on the magnet, we measured the magnetic field as a function of distance for the different magnet configurations.
-Each magnet configuration was placed at fixed locations along the extension arm, and the distance from the center of the configuration to the sensor was measured in CAD.
-For all measurements, the residual magnetic field measured without magnets present was subtracted from the measurement.
 The results for a single magnet (dipole) are shown as dots in Fig.\ \ref{fig:dipole} (uncertainty in the data is much smaller than the points).
+In Fig.\ \ref{fig:dipole}(a), the dotted lines represent a fitted theoretical curve, found by fixing the slope at $-3$ and allowing the least-squares fit to vary the dipole moment to find an appropriate fit to the model.
+Taking the logarithm of both sides of Eq.\ \ref{eq:generalfield} gives us:

-Fig.\ \ref{fig:dipole}(a) shows a power-law fit with a power of $-3$.
-Fig.\ \ref{fig:dipole}(b) shows a log-log plot of the same data with a linear least-squares fit yielding a slope of $-3.00 \pm 0.01$.\cite{loglog} This slope corresponds to $n = l + 2 = 3$ and confirms that the dipole moment dominates the behavior of the magnetic field.
-The dipole moment $m$ in Eq.\ \ref{eq:generalfield} can be found from the intercept in Fig.\ \ref{fig:dipole}(b).
-The intercept of $-0.603 \pm 0.009$ gives a dipole moment of $m = 1.12 \pm 0.02$ \SI{}{\ampere \meter^2}.
+where the power becomes the slope of a log-log plot.
+Fig.\ \ref{fig:dipole}(b) shows a log-log plot of the same data with a linear least-squares fit where the power is allowed to vary, yielding a slope of $-2.97 \pm 0.01$.\cite{loglog} This slope corresponds to $l = 1$ and confirms that the dipole moment dominates the behavior of the magnetic field.
+The dipole moment $m$ in Eq.\ \ref{eq:generalfield} can be found using the intercept in Fig.\ \ref{fig:dipole}(b) (using the value for $f$ from Table \ref{tab:prefactors}).
+The intercept of $-0.61 \pm 0.01$ gives a dipole moment of $m = 1.21 \pm 0.02$ \SI{}{\ampere \meter^2}.